🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 The broader SLANG architecture, governance layers, and domain integrations are licensed separately.

-This implementation demonstrates structural admissibility — not full system deployment.
+This implementation demonstrates structural admissibility and visibility resolution — not full examination system deployment.

 Created by the authors of the Shunyaya Framework.